linhd-postdata/Plotting_Poetry2020/README.md

 ## Complete stanza results

-The complete stanza results after applying Rantanplan are collected in ""

-##
+The complete stanza results after applying Rantanplan on the complete poetic works by Garcilaso, Herrera, Góngora and Lope de Vega are collected in "stanza-results.csv".
+They include a list of 47 stanza types, from which a total of 27 were identified in, at least, one of our authors.
+Numbers correspond to relative values on percentages, calculated using the absolute values of each detected stanza and the total number of identified stanzas per author.